NVIDIA/MinkowskiEngine/docs/demo/training.rst

    train_dataloader = torch.utils.data.DataLoader(
        train_dataset, batch_size=config.batch_size, collate_fn=collation_fn)

-Here, we used our custom `collation_fn`.
+Here, we used our custom :attr:`collation_fn`.
 The collation function has to concatenate all sparse tensors generate from each call that generates a batch and assign the correct batch index to the coordinates.